Use this link to share with your colleagues:

 Adding the new DKIM Keys involves editing DNS records.
 Follow the specific instructions for your domain registrar, or ask for assistance from your domain administrator or an IT professional.

 We know this process can be tricky - that's why we recommend working with an IT professional.
-Below you'll find instructions from Salesforce, but if you're looking for something a little more user-friendly, check out the other resources with the same instructions as the Salesforce article but with more information and screenshots.
+Below you'll find instructions from Salesforce, but if you're looking for something a little more user-friendly, check out the additional resources with the same instructions as the Salesforce article but with more information and screenshots.

 Create a DKIM Key (Salesforce Help)